Generative artificial intelligence improves projections of climate extremes: Method

-We also incorporate topographic data from the Global Elevation and Continental-scale Ocean Bathymetry (GENCO), a high-resolution global digital elevation dataset that includes both terrestrial and seafloor topography, commonly utilized in topographic, oceanic, and environmental science research \cite{mayer2018nippon}.
+We also incorporate topographic data from the Global Elevation and Continental-scale Ocean Bathymetry (GENCO), a high-resolution global digital elevation dataset integrating terrestrial and seafloor topography, commonly utilized in topographic, oceanic, and environmental science research \cite{mayer2018nippon}.
 This dataset integrates land elevation and ocean bathymetry data, offering a unified reference framework for analyzing Earth's surface characteristics.
-The original 30 m resolution GENCO data are resampled to 0.25$^\circ$ resolution for this study, while preserving elevation extrema.
+The original 30 m GENCO data are resampled to 0.25$^\circ$ resolution for this study while preserving elevation extrema.

-Only month of year and day of year are used as temporal features, which are encoded into the model using sine and cosine transformations.
-A summary of all data sources, variables, abbreviations, and their respective roles is presented in the table below:
+Only month of year and day of year are used as temporal features, which are encoded into the model using sine-cosine transformations.
+A summary of all datasets, variables, abbreviations, and their respective roles is presented in the table \ref{tab:meteorological_variables}.

 Except for digital elevation model (DEM) data, which is normalized using the min-max method, all other variables are processed using z-score normalization.
 Special preprocessing is applied to TP and Z during this process to address their distinct statistical characteristics.